Deploy Innoactive Spatial via MDM

 Devices receive the configuration on their next MDM check-in; Innoactive Spatial picks it up on next launch.

-Reference: JAMF — Managed App Configuration.
+Reference: Jamf — Managed App Configuration.

 Install Innoactive Spatial as a managed app